input-output-hk/plutus-pioneer-program/code/week01/README.md

 ![alt text](img/1.png "Image 1")

 Alice wants to send 10 ADA to Bob, so she creates a transaction.
-A transaction is something that contains an arbitrary number of inputs and an arbitray number of outputs.
+A transaction is something that contains an arbitrary number of inputs and an arbitrary number of outputs.

 The important thing is that you can only ever use complete UTxOs as input.
 Alice cannot simply split her existing 100 ADA into a 90 and a 10, she has to use the full 100 ADA as the input to a transaction.